spacetelescope/jwst/docs/jwst/background_step/description.rst

 The background subtraction step performs image-from-image subtraction in order to accomplish subtraction of background signal.
-The step takes as input an association file or one target exposure, to which the subtraction will be applied, and a list of one or more background exposures.
+The step takes as input a Spec2 association file or one target exposure, to which the subtraction will be applied, and a list of one or more background exposures.
+If an association file is provided, the background step assumes that the assign_wcs step has been run on the science file when applicable;
+alternatively, the association file can be accompanied by the name of the file that has been processed through the assign_wcs step, e.g.
+``strun background jw0000_asn.json jw0000_assignwcsstep.fits``

 Two different approaches to background image subtraction are used, depending on the observing mode.
 Imaging and most spectroscopic modes use one method, while a special method is used for Wide-Field Slitless Spectroscopy (WFSS).